The need for change

 Blended payment and risk sharing

 Blended payment has the potential to support more effective resource and capacity planning.
 It can focus commissioners and providers on making the most effective and efficient use of resources to improve quality of care and health outcomes, encouraging system-wide action to reduce growth in activity where appropriate.
-A blended payment can comprise of an intelligent fixed payment, based on forward-looking demand forecasts and best available cost data, and at least one of the following:
+A blended payment can comprise of a fixed payment, based on forward-looking demand forecasts and best available cost data, and at least one of the following:

 - A variable payment, setting the price for each unit of activity, either at full cost or an agreed marginal cost.